-Provide support to facilitate organisational and cultural change, including workforce engagement and the development of new and existing employees to ensure skills and capacity to meet current and future challenges, in particular through investment in a new corporate apprenticeship programme.
+Provide support to facilitate organisational and cultural change.
+This will include workforce engagement; the development of new and existing employees; and enhancing skills capacity through investment in the corporate apprenticeship programme.

 Implement the planned budget reductions identified in the MTFS, in particular for the 2020-21 financial year, set annual balanced budgets and establish long term financially sustainable solutions.